-The early Native Americans did not record time by using the months of the Julian or Gregorian calendar.
+The early Native Americans did not record time using the Julian or Gregorian calendar months.
 Many tribes kept track of time by observing the seasons and lunar months, although there was much variability.
-For some tribes, the year contained 4 seasons and started at a certain season, such as spring or fall.
+For some tribes, the year contained 4 seasons and started at a particular season, such as spring or fall.
 Others counted 5 seasons to a year.
 Some tribes defined a year as 12 Moons, while others assigned it 13.
-Certain tribes that used the lunar calendar added an extra Moon every few years, to keep it in sync with the seasons.
+Certain tribes that used the lunar calendar added an extra Moon every few years to keep it in sync with the seasons.

 Each tribe that did name the full or new Moons (and/or lunar months) had its own naming preferences.
-Some would use 12 names for the year while others might use 5, 6, or 7; also, certain names might change the next year.
-A Moon name used by one tribe might differ from one used by another tribe for the same time period, or be the same name but represent a different time period.
-The name itself was often a description relating to a particular activity/event that usually occurred during that time in their location.
+Some would use 12 names for the year, while others might use 5, 6, or 7; certain names might change the next year.
+A Moon name used by one tribe might differ from one used by another tribe for the same time period or be the same name but represent a different time period.
+The name was often a description relating to a particular activity/event that usually occurred in their location.

 Moon Name Reference Sources

-If you are interested in learning more, below are credible reference sources for these Full Moon Names—from Native American organizations to early American historical references.
+If you want to learn more, below are credible reference sources for these Full Moon Names—from Native American organizations to early American historical references.

 The following Moon names came into popular use more recently and do not refer to any specific month’s Moon: